 - existence and requirements of this sub-plan - relevant legislation and guidelines, as stated in Section 2 of this plan (Table 2.1 and Table 2.2) - flora and fauna mitigation measures, as stated in Section 4 of this plan (Table 4.1) - procedure to be implemented in the event of an accident.

-Provision and development of training is the responsibility of the site environment officer.
 Further details regarding staff induction and training will be outlined in the CEMP.

 5.3 Inspections and monitoring